Aversiste/crlserver/README.md

 crlserver is a roguelike server in the spirit of dgamelaunch, but it manages users logins and scores for far more than just nethack.

-It uses a little configuration file to launch the games, so you can extend it without any recompilation, contrary to dgamelaunch.

 Feature:

  * It's free, no cost and GPL'ed.